cbepxbeo/page-viewer/README.md

 - Fixed crash of simultaneous navigation with gesture when changing index via anchor
 - Fixed loss of Binding on multiple new values at times completed
 - Limited transitions when multiple assigning a new value to the Binding index (if you quickly tap on the button that changes the index), which could lead to crashes

+## Version 2.0.1 changes
+- Lazy View Optimization
+- Fixed a bug that caused an extra render when enabling/disabling scroll reactively

 ## Installation